-There are many reasons why periodontal disease complicates pregnancies.
+There are many reasons why periodontal disease complicates pregnancies and why it is important for pregnant women to pay attention to their dental health.
 For one, pregnant women with advanced periodontal disease or periodontitis experience an increase in prostaglandin.
 Prostaglandin is a compound found in oral bacteria that can actually trigger labour prematurely or cause the mother to deliver a baby with low birth weight.

 Another reason is the C-reactive protein (CRP) connected to heart disease, which can also lead to premature delivery and low birth rate.
 CRP levels rise when suffering from periodontal disease, and the body responds with a natural inflammation.
 If bacteria from periodontal disease reach the blood stream, the liver will create more CRP.
 This can lead to blood clots and/or inflammation of arteries that can cause blockages and result in heart attack or strokes.
 Also, recent studies have shown that high levels of CRP can also cause preeclampsia.

 Lastly, when harmful bacteria takes over a mouth, the infection can enter the blood stream and spread issues to other parts of the body.
 In some proven cases this bacterium has surfaced in pregnant women’s internal mammary glands and coronary arteries.

 The good news is proper care and attention to oral health and treatment of existing problems can help reduce periodontal-disease related complications by up to 50%!